rcls/stellatron/solids/stellatron.md

 'Spoke' joiners are place horizontally on the surface.
 The indentation goes from the center to near the boundary of the surface.
-You don't need to fill the entire length of the indentation&mdash;just 10mm or so near the extremity is fine.
+You don't need to fill the entire length of the indentation—just 10mm or so near the extremity is fine.

 Where there are five joiner indentations, you don't need to use all five.
 Three is quite adequate, and is easier to assembly.